pommelstrike/bg3_atlas_icon_export/README.md

 ## Installation
 1. Place the `ExportIcons.jsx` file in the Photoshop Scripts folder:
    - **Windows**: `C:\Program Files\Adobe\Adobe Photoshop 2023\Presets\Scripts`
-   - **Mac**: `/Applications/Adobe Photoshop 2023/Presets/Scripts`
    - Alternatively, save it in a location of your choice and load it manually (see "Usage").

 2. Restart Photoshop to load the script into the `File > Scripts` menu.

 ## Usage
 1. Open a Photoshop document you want to export.
+The .PSD needs to be in 1000x1000
 2. Run the script:
    - **Menu**: Go to `File > Scripts > ExportIcons`.
    - **Browse**: Alternatively, select `File > Scripts > Browse` and locate the script file.